The amount of medicine you use during a 1-month period. In most cases, your doctor will prescribe a 1-month supply or less for short-term medicine.

 - If your plan includes delivery of long-term medicines, your doctor will prescribe the maximum days’ supply allowed by your plan.

-- If your plan includes the option to fill certain long-term medicine through local network pharmacies, you can check coverage and pricing using our Price a Medication tool in the Prescriptions menu, and we’ll set your days’ supply to the maximum allowed by your plan.
+- If your plan includes the option to fill certain long-term medicine through local network pharmacies, you can check coverage and pricing using our Price a Medication tool, and we’ll set your days’ supply to the maximum allowed by your plan.

 The total amount you must pay before your plan starts paying for part of your prescription costs.
 This amount varies by plan.
-Learn about your plan’s details in the Benefits Overview page found in the Benefits menu.
+Learn about your plan’s details in Benefits Overview.

 This is a process doctors can use to send a prescription to a pharmacy using a secure computer network.